SareanAka/LeapAICSharp/README.md

 If your GPU is not powerful enough, you may want to consider running WhisperAI and Voicevox using Google Colab's GPU.

-Upload [run_whisper_colab.ipynb](src/run_whisper_colab.ipynb) and [run_voicevox_colab.ipynb](src/run_voicevox_colab.ipynb) files to Google drive, open the notebook with Google Colab and simply follow the instructions!
+Upload [run_whisper_colab.ipynb](Docker&Colab/run_whisper_colab.ipynb) and [run_voicevox_colab.ipynb](Docker&Colab/run_voicevox_colab.ipynb) files to Google drive, open the notebook with Google Colab and simply follow the instructions!

 ### Docker

-If you still want to run both Whisper and Voicevox on your computer, run these commands in the root folder containing the [docker-compose.yml](docker-compose.yml) file.
+If you still want to run both Whisper and Voicevox on your computer, run these commands in the folder containing the [docker-compose.yml](docker-compose.yml) file.

 To run both WhisperAI and Voicevox: